wellyshen/react-cool-starter/README.md

   - Restart the server to solve it.
   - Or for v16.1.0 up, you can use `suppressHydrationWarning` attribute for intentional client/server text mismatches ([#11126](https://github.com/facebook/react/pull/11126)).

 - If you are on windows and encounter the following error: Expected linebreaks to be 'LF' but found 'CRLF' linebreak-style.
-The following rule must be added to `.eslintrc`.
+The following rule must be added to `.eslintrc.js`.

 ```
 // ...